Your new rent for 2026

 Absolutely.

-In November, we held a consultation with our Customer Community.
-They expressed concerns about keeping homes warm during the winter.
+In November, we consulted with our Customer Community about this rent change.
+They shared concerns about keeping homes warm and insulated.

-So, we're pleased to announce we've secured a £1.2m grant through the Warm Homes Fund.
-We'll use this to improve insultation and install energy efficient doors and windows in our homes.
+We’re pleased to say we’ve secured £1.2m from the Warm Homes Grant.
+We’ll use this to improve insultation and install energy efficient doors, windows and solar panels at 130+ homes that need it most.

 Absolutely - we're one of the top landlords out of 200 in the country for this.
 This year, we've already put aside £10m with more to come.